LANGUAGE

 Text Expansion

 Spanish text typically runs 15-25% longer than equivalent English content.
-Spanish words tend to be longer, and the language requires more articles, prepositions, and connecting words.
-This expansion must be accommodated in all layout designs, particularly headings, navigation elements, and constrained spaces.
+This expansion must be accommodated in layout designs, particularly in headings and navigation elements where space is constrained.

 NAATI Certification